 The most obvious way to make a difference here is to start some type of exercise routine.
-It could be a daily walk or jog (or combo), using and exercise video in your own home, using a downloaded training routine at home or outside or attending organised fitness such as classes and training sessions or Personal training offered at fitness centres, gyms or by personal trainers.
+It could be a daily walk or jog (or combo), using an app or attending a live training class in your own home (we run 6 of those a week at FitterFaster) or attending organised fitness such as group training sessions or Personal training offered at fitness centres, gyms or by personal trainers (including of course, FitterFaster)

 What is less obvious, despite being pointed out to us regularly over the past 10-15 years, is just being more active in the things we do every day.

 Could you walk to work/school/uni?
 Really?
 Are you that far from your workplace?
 I remember walking to work regularly in my younger days in high heels and my skirt-suit.
 I could easily have driven (and did if it was raining) but it only took about 20 minutes each way and was an enjoyable part of my day – I have a strange thing about checking out peoples’ gardens.
 I still do it now🤪.